expertsystemsau/frontend-challenge/README.md

 - Leverage Bryntum's existing classes and helpers to achieve the outcome

 TIP: Bryntum's dragfromgrid demo uses the unplanned grid component which will not be used in this challenge.
-Once the task is dropped, be sure to use the SchedulerEventModel class and define the basic properties before the task is added to the eventstore like this:
+Once the task is dropped, be sure to use the SchedulerEventModel class and define the basic properties before the task is added to the eventStore, like this:

 let droppedTask = new SchedulerEventModel({
     'startDate': ...,
     'durationUnit': ...,
     'duration': ...,
     'name': ...
-})
+});
 droppedTask.resource  = context.resource;